AprilMelnick/Measurement-and-Tracking/README.md

 ## Project 1

 The first - an ecommerce site - I built a tracking plan and inserted the appropriate scripts successfully connecting it to Google Tag Manger and Google Analytics.
+You can find the tracking plan in the repository above.

 Throughout the course, additional tags were added for Google Optimize, Hubspot, Hotjar and Mouseflow.
 $~~~~~~~~~~$